dagolden/zzz-rt-to-github/README.md

 Run `rt-to-github.pl`.
 You will be prompted for Github and PAUSE information.
-If you set things up following the instructions above, all the prompts should be correct.
+If you set things up following the instructions above, all the prompts should be correct and you'll see your tickets migrated.

+**Note**, if you are migrating to an **organization** repository, use the organization name for the "repo owner" field instead of your github user name.

+Here's an example of how I migrated tickets for IO::CaptureOutput:

 ```
 $ cd ~/git/IO-CaptureOutput